Updated 31 May 2026 · Living document

 I publish a free CSV of UK plug-in solar yield by city (PVGIS-modelled, Ofgem Q2 2026 rates), plus a savings calculator.
 Use either in your own reporting.

-Related reading: Complete UK Guide to Plug-In Solar · G98 / DNO Notification Guide · Renter Guide · FAQ
+Related reading: From Schuko to BSI: Germany's path and the UK route ahead · BS 7671 and Plug-In Solar in the UK · Complete UK Guide to Plug-In Solar · G98 / DNO Notification Guide · Renter Guide · FAQ

 Educational information only.
 This page summarises publicly available UK standards and primary sources as of 25 April 2026.
 It is not legal, electrical or financial advice.
 Always verify with the standards bodies, your local DNO and a CPS-registered electrician before installing any solar generating equipment.